-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations those on the streets are sleeping rough, with the other half housed.
-The street population is a diverse collection of groups and can be defined as people having one or more of the following attributes: rough sleeping; street drinking / begging; antisocial behaviour; insecurely housed (e.g. hostel or temporary accommodation) and spending a high level of time in street based activities, which may have a negative impact on other members of the public. and can have potential on tourists who feel the same and stay away from Brighton Antisocial behaviour is damaging both to residents, to people sleeping rough and to the city's tourist economy Measures to reduce rough sleeping will decrease the level of crime and perception of crime and increase the availability of the emergency services making the city a safer place for residents and visitors alike. protect the public realm and reduce risk and harm to people Take robust enforcement action where necessary to reduce the risk and harm caused to people Work with housing providers where housed residents are causing nuisance, begging or other ASB within the street community Other relevant groups 23 Armed Forces: There is no evidence to suggest there is a local issue with rough sleeping amongst former armed forces personnel.
-The Rough Sleeping & Single Homeless Needs Assessment 2013 recorded a snapshot of hostel residents on the Armed Forces: A request was received to make sure Armed Forces support groups are linked to the new strategy Health: Issues about drug use in hostels - not safe places Armed Forces: Maintaining strategic links will enable them to respond rapidly when the need arises Health: Pressure on services with those services unable to meet the need expediently Armed Forces: Service commissioners are linked with the Sussex Armed Forces Network should a need for targeted work be required in future.
-Health: Ensure substance misuse services are aligned with the new
+Protected characteristics groups from the Equality Act 2010 What do you know ?
+Summary of data about your service-users and/or staff outcomes for either one or both partners.
+What do people tell you ?
+Summary of service-user and/or staff feedback What does this mean ?
+Impacts identified from data and feedback (actual and potential) What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Community Cohesion Those sleeping rough are more likely to be the victim of crime than the general population.
+Whilst the street population is often associated to crime and anti-social behaviour, it is estimated that only half of those on the streets are sleeping rough, with the other half housed.
+The street population is a diverse collection of groups and can be defined as people having one or more of the following attributes: rough sleeping; street drinking / begging; antisocial behaviour; insecurely housed (e.g. hostel or temporary accommodation) and spending a high level of time in street based activities, which may have a negative impact on other members of the People who have been housed in hostels often congregate outside and annoy other resident in the area Residents can feel intimidated or reluctant to go into the city centre and can have potential on tourists who feel the same and stay away from Brighton Police and prisons report high levels of service need caused by rough sleeping People sleeping rough are at more risk of having a crime perpetrated against them.
+Antisocial behaviour is damaging both to residents, to people sleeping rough and to the city's tourist economy Measures to reduce rough sleeping will decrease the level of crime and perception of crime and increase the availability of the emergency services making the city a safer place for residents and visitors alike.
+When necessary and proportionate, use place based enforcement to protect the public realm and reduce risk and harm to people Support people into appropriate treatment services where possible as an alternative to enforcement Take robust enforcement action where necessary to reduce the risk and harm caused to people Use tenancy/residency enforcement action where appropriate to manage behaviour on the street Take robust enforcement/disruption action against persistent or intimidating begging